riii111/ResearchMCP/README.md

 # ResearchMCP

-A research tool that combines Model Context Protocol (MCP) and Brave Search to achieve research functionality equivalent to ChatGPT's DeepResearch.
+A research tool that combines the Model Context Protocol (MCP) and Brave Search to realize research functions equivalent (or aiming to be equivalent) to ChatGPT's DeepResearch.

 ## Technology Stack